Indhumuraliraj/RISC-V-SoC-Tapeout-Program-Week-4/README.md

-# RISC-V-SoC-Tapeout-Program-Week-4
+# RISC-V-SoC-Tapeout-Program-Week4
-Sure, Indhu 🌸 Here’s the transient analysis explanation written in clean GitHub README.md format — ready to include in your own workshop notes or repository.

 ---

-# 🌟 Day 3: Transient Analysis and Delay Measurement (CMOS Inverter)
+# 🌟 Day 4: Transient Analysis and Delay Measurement (CMOS Inverter)

 This section explains how to perform **transient analysis** using **Ngspice** on a CMOS inverter built with **Sky130 technology**, and how to calculate **rise and fall delays** from the waveform.